 There are many other circumstances that could be referred to as special situation investment opportunities such as tender offers, mergers and acquisitions, and bankruptcy proceedings.

 Special situation investing is not something new.
 Benjamin Graham and David L. Dodd addressed its merits in their famous work Security Analysis.

-As above mentioned , investors try to take advantage on certain issues which may affect the valuation of underlying stock in short term , such as pending court order on certain dispute , Merger and Acquisition , hostile take over , short seller’s attack (like the case of Muddy Water on Nobel Group and the recent one “ Huishan Diary “ ), governance or restructuring , shareholders activism etc.
+As above mentioned, investors try to take advantage of certain issues which may affect the valuation of the underlying stock in the short term, such as pending court order on certain dispute, Merger and Acquisition, hostile take over, short seller’s attack (like the case of Muddy Water on Nobel Group and the recent one “ Huishan Diary “ ), governance or restructuring , shareholders activism etc.

 Renowned local financial blogger SG ThumbTack Investor (aka TTI ) have a very good blog post with regards to this kind of “special event investing “ on his personal encounter.
-It is about action taken by a private equity firm (POPE Asset Management ) on Kingboard Copper Foil Holding Ltd in related to company’s valuation (a highly cash rich company ).
-The PE firm try to take a court action to “ unlock “ the value of the company as the company is having HKG124 Mil in total liabilities vs cash of HKG 1.56 billion….
+It is about the action taken by a private equity firm (POPE Asset Management ) on Kingboard Copper Foil Holding Ltd in related to the company’s valuation (a high cash-rich company ).
+The PE firm try to take court action to “ unlock “ the value of the company as the company is having HKG124 Mil in total liabilities vs cash of HKG 1.56 billion….